Monitor performance with query store

 Find wait queries

 Wait event types combine different wait events into buckets by similarity.
-Query Store provides the wait event type, specific wait event name, and the query in question.
+Query store provides the wait event type, specific wait event name, and the query in question.
 Being able to correlate this wait information with the query runtime statistics means you can gain a deeper understanding of what contributes to query performance characteristics.

-Here are some examples of how you can gain more insights into your workload using the wait statistics in Query Store:
+Here are some examples of how you can gain more insights into your workload using the wait statistics in query store:

-Observation | Action |
+Observation Action

-High Lock waits | Check the query texts for the affected queries and identify the target entities.
-Look in Query Store for other queries modifying the same entity, which is executed frequently and/or have high duration.
-After identifying these queries, consider changing the application logic to improve concurrency, or use a less restrictive isolation level. |
+High lock waits Check the query texts for the affected queries and identify the target entities.
+Look in query store for other queries which are executed frequently and/or have high duration and are modifying the same entity.
+After identifying these queries, consider changing the application logic to improve concurrency, or use a less restrictive isolation level.

-High Memory waits | Find the top memory consuming queries in Query Store.
+High memory waits Find the top memory consuming queries in query store.
 These queries are probably delaying further progress of the affected queries.
-Check the Performance Recommendations for your server in the portal to see if there are index recommendations that would optimize these queries. |

 Configuration options